What is the new Travel Card policy? How is it different than current policy?

 - If a traveler wants to have his/her card reinstated following suspension, they will need to file all outstanding travel expense reports.

 - A canceled card cannot be reopened or reactivated.
 Travelers can reapply for a new MIT Travel Card after all outstanding travel expense reports have been filed.
-Terms of accepting a new card will require travelers to agree to the same reporting requirements in the MIT Travel Policy (above).
 Please be aware that the policy above is in force at all times.

 Why is it being implemented now?